Description

 Solution

-After following multiple suggestions and hacks (one involving using the HTTP client directly to stream chunks into S3), I found a cleaner solution.
+After following multiple suggestions and hacks (one involving using the HTTP client directly to stream chunks into S3), I found a cleaner solution: S3 multipart upload.
+This API lets you initiate an upload, send each chunk as a separate part with its own MemoryStream wrapping just that chunk, and complete the upload once all parts are sent.

 var initiateRequest = new InitiateMultipartUploadRequest